noraa-july-stoke/tangerine/readme.md

 I hate flask so I've decided to make a new python framework with better route creation syntax and am hoping to tackle some problems such as running database migrations in a better fashion (because ewwww migrations in python frameworks.... javascript frameworks currently handle this so much better).
-Looking into the "click" library to make a CLI tool for this.

 This is brand new, so still making skeletons/experimenting with the basic architecture and modules that I want to use.
 I am working out some kinks in the Tangerine class before I fixup Request, Response,and Ctx and then start to add in more functionality.
 Current setup work is under branch architecture-setup.
+There are other repos associated with this:
+Bergamot, Buddha's Hand, and Key Limes.
+I am also working on a CLI tool for database migrations.

 # Some initial basics...